oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The CLHEP project is intended to be a set of HEP-specific foundation and utility classes such as random generators, physics vectors, geometry and linear algebra.
 CLHEP is structured in a set of packages independent of any external package.

-**URL**
+**More Information**

 https://proj-clhep.web.cern.ch/proj-clhep/

 **Available Versions**::

+    2.4.5.1-GCC-11.2.0
     2.4.4.0-GCC-10.2.0
-    2.4.5.1-GCC-11.2.0

 CMake